 \subsection{Mapping Properties}

-One of the main ideas of the image reconstruction technique in this work arises from the properties of the previously established operators.
-As a motivation, consider an object $n_e^{\mathrm{test}}$ consisting only of two small, single disks in the plane.
-The measured number of first and second order scattered photons can be simulated by evaluating the operators $\mathcal{T}_1$ and $\mathcal{T}_2$ of this object for a fixed source $\s$ and several detectors $\df$ and energies $E$.
-The data is visualized in \cref{fig:psf}.
-Significant differences between $g_1 = \mathcal{T}_1n^{\mathrm{test}}_e$ and $g_2 = \mathcal{T}_2 n^{\mathrm{test}}_e$ immediately become visible.
-The second order scattered data is more '{}spread out'{} over the different energy levels and seems to be smoother in general.
+As a motivational example for out method, consider an object $n_e^{\mathrm{test}}$ consisting only of two small disks in the plane.
+The measured number of first and second order scattered photons can be simulated by evaluating the operators $\mathcal{T}_1$ and $\mathcal{T}_2$ of this object for a fixed source $\mathbf{s}$ and several detectors $\mathbf{d}$ and energies $E$.
+The data is visualized in \cref{fig:psfSpectra}.
+Significant differences between $g_1 = \mathcal{T}_1 (n^{\mathrm{test}}_e)$ and $g_2 = \mathcal{T}_2 (n^{\mathrm{test}}_e)$ immediately become visible.
+The spectrum of the second order scattered data is more '{}spread out'{} over the different energy levels and smoother in general.

-Indeed, the goal of this section is to establish continuity results for the operators in the Sobolev spaces $H^\nu$.
-Due to the complexity of the nonlinear operators $\mathcal{T}_1$ and $\mathcal{T}_2$, they will first be approximated by linear counterparts $\mathcal{L}_1, \mathcal{L}_2$.
-Reshaping these, we prove that they are in fact Fourier integral operators (FIO) and use theory from \cite{Hoermander71,Krishnan15} to prove the Sobolev mapping properties.
-The motivation of $\mathcal{L}_2$ smoothing further than $\mathcal{L}_1$ while the latter better preserves the object's singularities reflects in these mapping properties.